kiwi0fruit/knitty/docs/knitty.md

 Knitty is a Pandoc filter and [Atom/Hydrogen](https://atom.io/packages/hydrogen)-friendly reproducible report generation tool via Jupyter, Pandoc and Markdown (fork of the [Stitch](stitch.md) by Tom Augspurger that is a [Knitr](http://yihui.name/knitr/)-[RMarkdown](http://rmarkdown.rstudio.com)-like library in Python).
 Insert python code (or other Jupyter kernel code) to the Markdown document **or write in plain Python/Julia/R with block-commented Markdown** and have code's results in the output document.

-Modified version of [Notedown](notedown.md) by Aaron O'Leary is included in Knitty.

 # Contents